 Built in 1989 by M. L. Bigelow & Co., Inc., All Saints’ organ is one of the best mechanical-action organs in the Bay Area.
-The organ is dedicated to the memory of Rev. Leon P. Harris, Rector of all Saints’ from 1949 to 1971.
+The organ is dedicated to the memory of the Rev. Leon P. Harris, Rector of All Saints’ from 1949 to 1971.

 Shrine to Michael and All Angels—

 Designed and built by Louise Patton in the Parish Garden, the Shrine is dedicated to St. Michael and All Angels, in memory of the many members and friends of All Saints’ who have died of AIDS.

 In addition to the Eucharist on Sundays and weekdays, we celebrate the full range of Christian sacraments, including Baptism, Confirmation, Marriage and Holy Union, Reconciliation, Anointing for Healing, Last Rites, and Burial.

 Receptions for newcomers; greeting at Mass, and refreshments after the 10 A.M.
 Mass on Sundays and special Holy Days.